quicwg/base-drafts/draft-ietf-quic-recovery.md

 has the keys to process an acknowledgement.

 When a PTO timer expires, the PTO period MUST be set to twice its current value.
-The PTO is set back to the original value upon receiving an acknowledgement for a non-Initial packet.
+The PTO period is set back to the original value upon receiving an acknowledgement for a non-Initial packet.
 The PTO timer is not decreased when the client receives an Initial ACK to ensure the client's anti-deadlock timer does not fire too aggressively when the server does not yet have handshake data